Hejtmus/svelte-lightbox/src/routes/guide/lightbox/+page.md

 Type: `number`

 Duration of lightbox toggle, in milliseconds.
-Based on this number are calculated transitions for lightbox cover.
+Based on this number are calculated transitions for lightbox cover, and for the flight of the image under the [crossfade preset](#transitionpreset).
 Default `300`.

 ### keepBodyScroll